sasi-kanakinti/portfolio-demo-basic/README.md

 ## 📄 License

-This project is for **demo purposes only**.
-You’re free to use the structure or UI ideas for your own personal projects.
+You’re free to use the structure or UI ideas for your personal projects - MIT.

 ---